 UI’s LEAD program begins with a state-of-the-art online assessment opportunity through Envisia Learning.
 Envisia Learning, a forerunner in the field of leadership development, provides UI LEAD with online assessment instruments and developmental tools which are backed by 25 years of research and experience.

 As a participant, you select your raters who will complete the online survey, which provides you with a written report clarifying areas of leadership strength and growth.
 This is known as a 360-degree assessment, or multi-rater feedback.
 As the 360 assessment is intended to be used solely for developmental purposes, only UI LEAD participants and their coaches have access to the 360 results.
-While raters do not receive 360 results, we recommend participants share copies of their Talent Development Plan (including goals and success measures) with their immediate supervisor or faculty administrator, which may include opportunities identified in the survey results.
+While raters do not receive 360 results, we recommend participants share copies of their Individual Leadership Development Plan (including goals and success measures) with their immediate supervisor or faculty administrator, which may include opportunities identified in the survey results.
 Consistent with 360-degree best practices, a UI LEAD coach will meet 1:1 with you to facilitate the interpretation of the results report, and to provide support in receiving the feedback.

 Once enrolled, your UI LEAD coach will guide you through the assessment process, helping you to: